Right Arrow

 Manual patrols / random checks

-Automated dwell time tracking
+Automated vehicle dwell time analytics

 Response time